Umuzi-org/ACN-syllabus/README.md

 ### setting up and running the linter a Debian based machine (linux ubuntu/mint)

 Make sure you have Python3 installed.
-This wont work with legacy Python (python2.7 == legacy == dangerzone).
+This won't work with legacy Python (python2.7 == legacy == dangerzone).
 We use [Pipenv](https://pipenv.pypa.io/en/latest/) for dependency management, to install run

 ```